 Alarming Spread of the Great Forest Conflagrations.

 INKY DARKNESS IN PLACES.

 The Loss of Life and Property-The Work of Destruction Unabated And Spreading.
 Tacoma, Sept.
-12 .- The nearest disastrous fire is at Elma, 60 miles southwest of here, where six large lumber mills and ten houses have been destroyed.
-At 9 o'clock all wires to Gray's Harbor country went down and no word can be received from Elma or Aber- About 11 o'clock a telegram reported Enumciaw, in King county, on the main lice of the Northern Pacific, east, in great danger.
+12 .- The nearest disastrous fire is at Elma, 60 miles southwest of here, where six large lumber mils and ten houses have been destroyed At 9 o'clock all wires to Gray's Harbor country went down and no word can be received from Elma or Aber- About 11 o'clock a telegram reported Enumelaw, in King county, on the main line of the Northern Pacific, east, in great danger.
 The town appeals for a fre-engine and hose, but, as many small brush fires are burning on Tacoma's outksirts, none can be spared.
-The town of Bucoda, in Thurston county, 45 miles south of here, was in inky darkness at 11 o'clock this fore- Reports from Shelton state that nearly all of the mills in Mason county are on fire.
-The town of Matlock, that county, is in imminent danger of total destruction.
-Sixteen miles from Olympia the Bor-deaux string of camps, the Black Hill district, are in great danger.
+The town of Bucoda, in Thurston county, 45 miles south of here, was in inky darkness at 11 o'clock this forehearly all of the mills in Mason county are on fire.
+The town of Matlock, that county, is in imminent danger of total Sixteen miles from Olympia the Bor Sixteen miles from Olympia the Bor-deaux string of camps, the Black Hill district, are in great danger.
 Forty men have gont on horseback to rescue women and children.
-In Tecome heavy darkness settled In Tacoma heavy darkness settled dewn this morning.
+In Tacoma heavy darkness settled down this morning.
 Boats cannot pass the narrows on account of darkness.
-At Olympia the electric plant has shut down, and at noon it was as dark shut down, and at noon. as the blackest night.
-Forest fires of the most serious na-ture are pressing upon every side of Enumclaw.
+At Olympia the electric plant has At Olympia the electric plant has shut down, and at noon it was as dark shut down, and at non it was as the as the blackest night.
+Forest fires of the most serious na-ture are pressing upon every side of Enumciaw.
 Every team is being pressed into service.
 THE DAMAGE SUMMED UP.